laurakond/artly-api/README.md

 - As noted in the ERD, the Contact model will be implemented at the next development stage.
 This will allow the user to submit any website performance issues to the administration.

-**In house messaging system**
+**In-house messaging system**

-- Implement an in house messaging system in order to enable the sellers and buyers to communicate between themselves within the same platform.
+- Implement an in-house messaging system in order to enable the sellers and buyers to communicate between themselves within the same platform.
   - This is likely to change the current mailto functionality.
-In it's place, however, a notification system informing the buyers that their bid has been successful will be implemented.
-This will allow seemless communication and ensure that the users are being kept up to date when there are any changes.
+In its place, however, a notification system informing the buyers that their bid has been successful will be implemented.
+This will allow seemless communication and ensure that the users are kept up to date when there are any changes.

 **Further development of Profile model**

 - As mentioned in the features section, the next development stage will look at separating the seller-artist and seller-artwork owner functionalities, with a focus on the latter's profile development.
-  - This will allow to display different information on the front end based on who the seller is.
+  - This will allow to display different information on the front-end based on whom the seller is.

 **Rating system**